 “I have a little room with grey-green paper with two water-green curtains with designs of very pale roses enlivened with thin lines of blood-red.
 These curtains, probably the leftovers of a ruined, deceased rich man, are very pretty in design.
 Probably from the same source comes a very worn armchair covered with a tapestry flecked in the manner of a Diaz or a Monticelli, red-brown, pink, creamy white, black, forget-me-not blue and bottle green.
 Through the iron-barred window I can make out a square of wheat in an enclosure, a perspective in the manner of Van Goyen, above which in the morning I see the sun rise in its glory.”
 Read the complete letter

-Although Vincent had stipulated as a condition of his admission that he be allowed to work outside the asylum, in his first weeks he did not need to: the view from his bedroom and the garden were enough for him.
-In his busyness, Vincent contrasted sharply with the other patients, whom he referred to as “wretches who do absolutely nothing”.
+Although Vincent had stipulated that he be allowed to work outside the asylum as a condition of his admission, he did not need to do so during his first weeks: the view from his bedroom and the garden were enough for him.
+In his active liveliness, Vincent contrasted sharply with the other patients, whom he referred to as “wretches who do absolutely nothing”.

-He stayed in touch with Paul Gauguin, Emile Bernard, and his brother Theo, who kept him apprised of developments in the art world and corresponded with him in detail about his work.
+He stayed in touch with Paul Gauguin, Emile Bernard and his brother Theo, who kept him up to date on developments in the art world and corresponded with him in detail about his work.
 Vincent also maintained contact with his friends Joseph Roulin and the Ginouxs.
 After a few weeks, he was granted permission to work outside the asylum and ventured into the countryside to paint.
 He was productive and sent much of his work to his brother Theo, who received it with great enthusiasm.

-Vincent suffered another attack in mid-July.
-Afterward, he had little desire to go out, and he stayed in his studio copying the work of masters he admired, such as Jean-François Millet, Rembrandt and Eugène Delacroix.
-He also produced self-portraits and continued working on studies he had started previously.
+Vincent suffered another mental breakdown in mid-July.
+After this, he had little desire to go out and he stayed in his studio copying the work of masters he admired, such as Jean-François Millet, Rembrandt and Eugène Delacroix.
+He also produced self-portraits and continued working on studies he had previously started.